EmnaKsontini/DRminer-MSR24/readme.md

 ## Output
 DRMiner generates two types of output files:

-1. **Refactorings_Detected_Per_Commit**: This folder will contain a file for each analyzed project.
-Each file details refactorings in each commit, including which Dockerfile was analyzed and the specifics of each refactoring detected.
+1. **Results_projectName.json**: This file details the refactorings in each analyzed commit of the project.
+It includes information about which Dockerfile was analyzed and the specifics of each refactoring detected within it.

-2. **Refactorings_Stats _Per_Project**: This folder will contain a file for each analyzed project, providing statistical data on the refactorings.
-It includes counts of refactorings per commit and the total count of refactorings within the project.
+2. **Refactorings_Stats_imaginary.json**: This file provides statistical data on the refactorings.
+It includes the count of refactorings per analyzed commit and the total count of refactorings within the project.

 ## Example:

 For example if you run `python drminer.py h2non/imaginary --commit 4a4214a --path  /Dockerfile` you will get the following output file:

- 1. `Refactorings_Detected_Per_Commit/Results-imaginary.json`
+ 1. `Results-imaginary.json`
 ```json
 [
     {